npeters/gatling-cssselector/README.md

     import gatling.cssselector.http.check.body.HttpBodyCssSelectorCheckBuilder._

 This will let you use the new extractor builtins.
-The syntax is similar to the standard XPath one, just replace the prefix "xpath" with "vtdXpath".
-For example :

     check(cssSelector("#loginForm fieldset legend",innerHtml _).eq("Please log in"))